TadiT7/treble_experimentations_wiki/Itel-A32F.md

 ## Hardware Support

-* Camera: Works out of the box, both back and front as well as front and back flash
+* Camera: Works out of the box, both back and front as well as front and back flash.
+Flashlight on the notification shade only works after using flash in camera app

-* Speaker / Microphone : Needs further testing but looks good
+* Speaker / Microphone : Works out of the box

-* Bluetooth : Data works, not tested audio
+* Bluetooth : Data works, audio streaming to be receiver works

 * Wi-Fi : Works out of the box